-Education and training have been identified as "key elements of any workplace violence prevention program."
-Conflict management refers to techniques and strategies designed to reduce the negative effects and enhance the positive effects of conflict for all parties involved.
-Within health care, conflict de-escalation builds on conflict management principles, and is specifically aimed at preventing the escalation of agitation and aggression to violence.
-This is different than conflict de-escalation in some other fields, which focuses on mitigating violence that is already occurring.
-We refer to these skills collectively as conflict management and deescalation (CMD).
-Workplace violence is a multifaceted problem, influenced by environmental factors (eg, noise, lack of privacy); system-based factors (eg, delays of care); patient factors (eg, intoxication, cognitive impairment); and care team factors (eg, prior disagreements).
-Many of these factors are beyond the physician's control at the time of the conflict.
-Competency in CMD, however, can assist individuals in attaining an optimal outcome for a given situation.
-Training has been shown to improve trainee confidence levels and performance in CMD, and may improve the safety and emotional well-being of the health professional.
+Education and training have been identified as "key elements of any workplace violence prevention program."6 Conflict management refers to techniques and strategies designed to reduce the negative effects and enhance the positive effects of conflict for all parties involved.14 Within health care, conflict deescalation builds on conflict management principles, and is specifically aimed at preventing the escalation of agitation and aggression to physical violence.15 This is different from conflict de-escalation in some other fields, which focuses on mitigating violence that is already occurring.
+We refer to these skills collectively as conflict management and de-escalation (CMD).
+Workplace violence is a multifaceted problem, influenced by environmental factors (eg, noise, lack of privacy), system-based factors (eg, delays of care), patient factors (eg, intoxication, cognitive impairment), and care team factors (eg, prior disagreements).
+13 Many of these factors are beyond the physician's control at the time of the conflict.